OrganizationBin/trans_video_subs/README.md

 ## Quick Guide
 1. Create a Bucket, e.g. my-video-bucket.
 Upload some video files to GCS(Google Cloud Storage) Bucket, e.g. mp4, avi and etc.
-2. Create VM at the same region as GCS Bucket, API scope for all.
+2. Create VM at the same region as GCS Bucket.
+Set Cloud API Access Scope for all API.
-The other options use default.
-It means you use the default compute service account for the VM with project Editor permission.
+Use the default compute service account for the VM as project Editor permission.
 3. Run these on the VM you created:
     ```
     sudo apt update -y